Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

-This paper is organized as follows.
-Section 2 contains some estimates on the Hill discriminant for a periodic operator, culminating in the estimate on the Lebesgue measure of the ``bad'' set of quasimomenta.
-The quantitative version of the convergence result of \cite{AschKnauf} and some auxiliary uniform estimates mentioned above are in section 3.
-The control given by this theorem will allow us to extract the $Q\psi$ of Theorem~\ref{thm:main} for a limit-periodic operator as a limit of the associated quantity for the periodic approximants, and show that $Q\psi\ne0$; this argument is found in section 4.
-The appendix contains estimates on the expectation value of powers of the position operator with careful control of the constants.
+Section 2 contains some estimates on the Hill discriminant of a periodic operator, culminating in the estimate on the Lebesgue measure of the ``bad'' set of quasimomenta described above.
+The quantitative version of the convergence result of \cite{AschKnauf} is proved in Section 3.
+The control given by this theorem will allow us to extract the $Q\psi$ of Theorem~\ref{thm:main} for a limit-periodic operator as a limit of the associated quantity for the periodic approximants, and show that $Q\psi\ne0$; this argument is found in Section 4, along with some propagation estimates it requires.
+The appendix contains estimates on the expectation of powers of the position operator with careful control of the constants appearing in the bounds.

+\begin{ack} We would like to thank the anonymous referee for their careful reading of this manuscript.
+Their insightful comments led to a modification in the presentation of the Floquet transform, and subsequent simplifications in the proofs in the third section of this paper. \end{ack}

-\section{Periodic operators and Hill Discriminant estimates}
+\section{Periodic operators and Hill discriminant estimates}

-In order to study limit-periodic Schr\"odinger operators, we must first introduce some of the Floquet-Bloch theory for periodic operators, which will also serve to fix our notation; \cite{ReedSimon4,Kuchment,AvronSimon} all serve as helpful references for what follows.
+We introduce some of the Floquet-Bloch theory for periodic operators, for which \cite{ReedSimon4,Kuchment,AvronSimon} all serve as helpful references.
 Fundamental to this theory is the Floquet transform and direct integral decomposition.
-We take $\Gamma^*=\frac{2\pi}{p}\Z$ to be the dual lattice corresponding to the lattice $\Gamma=p\Z$, define the tori
+We take $\Gamma^*=\frac{2\pi}{p}\Z$ to be the dual lattice corresponding to the lattice $\Gamma=p\Z$, and define the tori